-Please Note: The default Docebo connector must never be moved, renamed or deleted.
+Warning: The default Docebo connector must never be moved, renamed or deleted.
 Doing so may render your recipes non functional or even disable the connection to your platform.

-Copying Docebo Connect Recipes
+Copying Docebo Connect recipes

 Docebo Connect Recipes are distributed in an example folder.
 These recipes should not be used from their default location as any customizations and configurations performed on them will be overwritten in the event of an update being released by Docebo.
 Instead, before their first use and configuration, the recipes should all be copied to a new location, taking care to preserve the existing folder structure.